Hato Hone St John: Waka Ora Health Shuttle

 In addition to the traditional emergency ambulance response, Hato Hone St John operate over 60 community-based patient-transfer shuttle services.
 Using both multi-seat vans (equipped with wheelchair hoists) or small SUV’s, this enables over 10,000 people annually who are unable to utilise either public or private transport to attend their scheduled medical appointments at major hospitals.
 Run by volunteer drivers and assistants (following extensive background checks) the service relies on the goodwill and donations of the local community for its operation.

 Volunteers

 Hato Hone St John is a charitable organisation which relies on its volunteer workforce to deliver health services to the New Zealand population.
 Volunteers outnumber paid employees by around three to one.
 In 2017, 9,232 people volunteered for Hato Hone St John and the organisation had 3,033 paid staff.
 If the Hato Hone St John volunteer contribution was valued at normal commercial rates it would equate to $30 million.
 St John volunteers receive specialised training and clinical education.

 In early August 2025, Hato Hone St John proposed scrapping various community voluntary programmes including hospital volunteers, community carers and pet therapy services as part of a review of its services.
 St John has said that it was exploring whether other community organisations could provide these services.
 If the cutbacks go ahead, this would affect about 1,100 people.

+Fleet

+Hato Hone St John operates a fleet of around 1400 vehicles.
+The fleet is made up a variety of vehicles with the average Emergency Ambulance costing around NZ$317,000.
+In April 2024 Hato Hone St John trailed a Ford E-Transit which was the first Electric Emergency Ambulance in Australasia.
+The Hato Hone St John fleet also includes vehicles from other specialist services such as the Patient Transfer Service (PTS), the Major Incident Support Team (MIST), Critical Care Paramedics, Extended Care Paramedics, First Response Units and the Waka Ora Health Shuttle.
+Currently Hato Hone St John uses a livery which incorporates highly visible, reflective green-and-yellow Battenburg markings with chevrons and Māori cultural designs integrated.
+Hato Hone St Johns believes it is the first ambulance livery in the world to incorporate cultural designs with emergency vehicle safety standards.